Education and Training

 Find health jobs offered by the Saskatchewan Health Authority and the Saskatchewan Cancer Agency.

 Search for health bursaries and grants to help you pursue your education.

 Learning more about funding your education.

-The Nursing Secretariat, led by the Chief Nursing Officer, works with health regions and nurses to provide exceptional patient- and family-centred care, nursing care, and service to the people of Saskatchewan.
+The Chief Nursing Officer works with the Saskatchewan Health Authority and nurses to provide exceptional patient- and family-centred care, nursing care, and service to the people of Saskatchewan.

-- Developing, implementing, and evaluating policy that furthers nursing research, education, leadership, scope of practice, staff/skill mix, quality workplaces, recruitment, and retention initiatives; and
+- Developing, implementing, and evaluating policy that furthers nursing research, education, leadership, scope of practice, staff/skill mix, quality workplaces, recruitment, and retention initiatives.